-The raven-haired teen patted down his pockets, finding them empty.
+The raven haired teen patted down his pockets, finding them empty.

 "Woah, how the hell did you do that?"
 O'Neil said, the door panel momentarily forgotten.
-Harry grinned, rummaging around in the multi-compartment trunk before emerging with the Elder wand.
+Harry grinned, rummaging around in the multi compartment trunk before emerging with the Elder wand.

 Both Jack and Teal'c blinked.
 "Riiigghght."

-The former said, even as he watched the seemingly impossible.
+Honestly it's not like the Tau'ri humans hadn't defeated the doors a million times before.
 Regardless, two impressively quick stunners dropped the poorly placed Jaffa before they could as much as shout out a warning.

 This time, his aim was true, he noted in satisfaction.

 O'Neill's mouth hung open for a few seconds before clicking shut.
 His eyes were glued to the thin, elaborately carved stick in the youngster's hand, and the easygoing body language shifted to guarded.